SatanWoo/WZQInstantSearch/README.md

 	let texts = ["An apple a day keeps the doctor away", "whose your daday", "I feel on top of world"] let wzq = WZQInstantSearch(texts)

-For now, you can use wzq for any further search requirement.
+For now, you can use `wzq` for any further search requirement.

 - Use exposed `Search` function to search related texts with your typed keywords

-Suppose You just want to search
+Suppose You just want to search something related with **Apple**, you just start typing `An App`, etc. You can use `wzq` instance to search as follows:

 	let found = wzq.search("An App")

+If as expected, the `found` will be an array with **An apple a day keeps the doctor away** in it.

 ### How does it work

 In a nutshell, we use a combination of **Trie** and **Index Array** to develop this algorithm.

+**First Part: Build Trie with given texts**

 - Preprocess both search keywords and local texts
-- Split long sentences into single words
+- Split long sentences into separate single words
--
+- Calculate the significance of each word.

+**Second Part: Search by both whole text search and prefix search**

+- To be clarified, we regarded your last sequences of characters as prefix rather than a complete word.

 Suppose you have different texts in your local data storage system and you want to show related matches with keywords.